rtompkins95/MonteCarloMultiThreaded/README.md

     javac Main.java
     ```

-5. Run the compiled program using:
+5. Run the compiled program with:

     ```
-    java Main
+    java Main true 200 100000
     ```
+   You can use these optional flags (in order):
+   1. for sampling type:
+      1. true = Uniform Sampling, false = Statified Sampling
+   2. Number of Threads
+   3. Darts per Thread
 ## Contributing

 Contributions to this project are welcome!
 If you have any ideas for improvements, new features, or bug fixes, please feel free to open an issue or create a pull request.